hdknr/hdknr.github.com/docs/identity/sources/backplane.txt

      bpListen();
     }

-When a visitor authenticates with a Backplane-enabled service like Capture or Engage, that service will publish an event to the specified Backplane channel.
+When a visitor authenticates with a Backplane-enabled service like :term:`Capture` or :term:`Engage`, that service will publish an event to the specified Backplane :term:`channel`.

 Supported Widges